Dingbat the Singing Cat

 "Dingbat the Singing Cat" is a 1940s pop song by Freddy Martin and His Orchestra, adapted from Prokofiev's "Peter and the Wolf".

 History

 Adapted and arranged from the Russian Composer Sergei Prokofiev's symphonic fairy tale "Peter and the Wolf" with music and lyrics by Al Hoffman and Ted Mossman, it was recorded in 1946 by Freddy Martin and His Orchestra.
 Performed in the swing style, it features on vocals Stuart Wade, Glenn Hughes and the Martin Men.

 Release details

-Released by RCA Victor in June 1946 as a 78rpm 10" shellac recording, it was the 'A' side of catalog number 20-1908 ('B' side was Happy Journey).
+Released by RCA Victor in June 1946 as a 78 rpm 10-inch shellac recording, it was the 'A' side of catalog number 20-1908 ('B' side was Happy Journey).